ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 ### Stanzas
 In this lab, I also learned about stanzas in Splunk configuration files.
 A stanza is essentially a section within a `.conf` file that defines specific behavior or rules.
 Each stanza has a name (like `[sourcetype]`, `[REPORT]`, or `[TRANSFORMS]`) and contains settings that control how Splunk processes data.
 For example, I saw how stanzas such as `TIME_PREFIX` and `TIME_FORMAT` help Splunk correctly identify timestamps, while `LINE_BREAKER` and `SHOULD_LINEMERGE` determine how raw events are split into individual lines.
 Other stanzas like `REPORT` and `EXTRACT` use regular expressions to pull out fields, and `KV_MODE` can automatically extract key/value pairs.
 Understanding these gave me a clearer picture of how Splunk’s parsing pipeline works and how flexible it is when dealing with different log formats.

+Here is a quick table I created to loosely defines some common stanzas and provides an example of how it might appear in configuration files:

 | Stanza | Explanation | Example |
 |--------|-------------|---------|
 | sourcetype | Defines data source format | [apache:access] |